briandailey/dailey.page/content/post/why-calendaristic/index.md

 rooms.
 If a meeting went over time, participants had to wrap up and exit so the new meeting could get started.

-This served as a forcing function for two things:
+This served as a forcing function in a few ways:

 - The availability of meeting rooms put an artificial ceiling the number of meetings we could have at any time.